 Kim DeMichele graduated in December 2009.
 Since January 2008, she has worked as an analyst at the Centers for Medicare & Medicaid Services, most recently with the Division of Consumer Assessment & Plan Performance in the Medicare Drug Benefit and C & D Data Group.
 Kim is currently the government task leader for the Medicare Health Outcomes Survey, which provides longitudinal data on the physical and mental health statuses of beneficiaries enrolled in Medicare managed care plans.

 Sunny graduated in 2009 with her PhD and an MS in epidemiology after defending her dissertation, "Racial Disparities in Nursing Home Quality of Care: A Comparison of Black and White residents Using the 2004 NNHS Data."
-Sunny is an Assistant Professor, School of Health and Human Services, at the University of Baltimore.
+Sunny's first position was a tenure-track Assistant Professor in the Department of Health Sciences and Administration at the University of Michigan – Flint.
+She is currently an Assistant Professor, School of Health and Human Services, at the University of Baltimore.

 Maria-Theresa C. Okafor graduated July 2010.Her dissertation was on "Effects of Acculturation on Health Outcomes for African Immigrant, Adults."
 Maria is currently a Research Associate at the University of Maryland Baltimore County.

 Israel Cross, PhD, MA